sfeir-open-source/sfeir-school-angular/docs/markdown/state-management/ngxs/selectors.md

 @Component({...})
 export class AppComponent {
   constructor(private readonly store: Store) { }
-  // with the annotation method
+  // with the method decorator
   @Select(ZooState.pandas) pandas$: Observable<string[]>;
   // with the select method
   this.pandas$ = this.store.select(ZooState.pandas);